 A source told the Association that a delegate from the course recently reported that the CoR training had led to action on their site that they know will have prevented a serious accident or potential fatality.

-There has been a mixture of employers, employees and sub-contractors, which has represented a good cross section of workers in the hire section.
+The course has been undertaken by a mixture of employers, employees and sub-contractors, who have represented a diverse cross-section of workers in the hire section.

-Any members who missed out on the face-to-face training are able to access our online awareness course which has 13 role specific modules within the Chain of Responsibility.
+Members are able to access our online awareness course, which has 13 role-specific modules within the Chain of Responsibility.